 One of my favorite public gardens is Dumbarton Oaks, in Georgetown, a neighborhood in Washington, D.C.
 Even though I’m a plant lover, (so many plants, so little time) it’s the structures in this garden that make it work for me.
 The design of the garden and attention to detail both with the ornaments and the plants is such that the garden charms during every season.
 While this landscape is on a grand scale compared to most home gardens, the effective use of structures including arbors, walls, gazebos and trellises, offers ideas that can be adapted to suit gardens whether large and small.

 When deciding what type of garden structures to add to your own garden, start with where you are.
 By this I mean: What type of house do you have?
 What is the climate?
 Where do you live?
+If you are having trouble figuring this out, reach out to a local landscaping service near you for help.
 The answers to these questions should be your guide when selecting the design, materials and scale of any structures you add to your landscape or garden.